zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

  certain day and time.
 This verb “to book” is also used wh en the police arrest someone and decide to accuse them or charge them with a cr ime.
 I don’t know why we use he same verb, but we do.
 Maybe some performa nces are so bad that people think the performer should booked for takin g their money, I’m not sure!
 When we use it in relation to the police, it’s u sually with the preposition “for”: “He was booked for murder.”
 “He was booked for robbery.”

 Anyway, we’re talking about daytime talk shows and Sally is saying that the only people who come on as guests – who are booked as guests a re losers or exhibitionists.
 A “loser” is a person who has had littl e or no success in life, who doesn’t seem to be very successful and is not respected by othe r people.
 It’s an insulting term, to be sure.
 An “exhibitionist” is someo ne who likes to do strange or unusual things because he or she wants other people to  notice them; he or she wants attention, when other people are looking at you and listening to you.
 So people who, for example – I don’t know, take off t heir clothes in the middle of a shopping center, that could be an exhibitionist, someb ody who wants to have other people pay attention to them.
 If you do that, you’ll probably be booked for some crime!
-Sally is saying that the people on this kind o f program are losers or exhibitionists, and there’s some truth to that.
+Sally is saying that the people on this kind of program are losers or exhibitionists, and there’s some truth to that.
 If you w atch some of these shows you can see that there are some people on there who just  want other people to pay attention.
 They want to be famous, I guess.

 Jerry disagrees, he says, “No, they’re not.
 These shows are a ll about human drama.”
 “Human drama” refers to relationships between  two or more people that are somehow exciting, often more than seems necessary or go od.
 Jerry says the shows are also about tragedy.
 “Tragedy” is something that is very bad, something that is very sad that has happened, often rela ted to someone dying.
 Jerry thinks these shows are something we can all relate t o.
 “To relate to (something)” is to connect with something on an intellect ual or emotional level, to understand something because it is similar to something th at has happened in your life.